Welcome from the Weill Cornell Medicine Israel Englander Department of Ophthalmology

 - Perhaps the most welcome change for patients is that your visit will not only have an arrival time, but also an end time.
 This is being done to tightly control the number of patients in the facility at any given time.
 Please arrive on time for your visit, and please understand that we must end all visits in a timely fashion in order to avoid any crowding in the elevators or in the facility.

-We look forward to welcoming to your visit to the Ophthalmology Department of Weill Cornell Medicine.
+We look forward to welcoming to your visit to the Weill Cornell Medicine Israel Englander Department of Ophthalmology.
 All of our physicians and staff reaffirm our commitment to excellence in your care in a setting most carefully redesigned for safety.

 Donald J. D’Amico, M.D.